-This device provides a mechanical pull on the spine (cervical or lumbar) to relieve pain, spasm, and nerve root compression.
-Mechanical traction may be considered medically necessary only when there is no improvement after the application of other evidence-based therapeutic procedures to significantly improve symptoms for 3 weeks; the patient has signs of nerve root compression or radiculopathy; it is used in combination with other evidence-based treatments including therapeutic exercise with extension movements.
-A table or chair with moving rollers used against the spine or paraspinal tissues (e.g., Spinalator, AKA intersegmental traction) is not a form of mechanical traction.

-Axial Decompression Therapy (AKA Decompression Therapy or Spinal Decompression Therapy) is considered unproven and not medically necessary.
+- This device provides a mechanical pull on the spine (cervical or lumbar) to relieve pain, - 32 spasm, and nerve root compression. .
+Mechanical traction may be considered medically - 33 necessary only when there is no improvement after the application of other evidence-based - 34 therapeutic procedures to significantly improve symptoms for 3 weeks; the patient has - 35 signs of nerve root compression or radiculopathy; it is used in combination with other - evidence-based treatments including therapeutic exercise with extension movements. - 37 Axial Decompression Therapy (aka Decompression Therapy or Spinal Decompression - Therapy) are considered experimental and not medically necessary.